-The Since October 2018, the California Independent System Operator Corporation (CAISO) is performing a comprehensive review and has been leading an extensive stakeholder process since October 2018 to enhance reviewing the CAISO's Resource Adequacy (RA) tariff provisions comprehensively through the RA Enhancements stakeholder initiative.
-The sole objective of this on-going effort is to ensure the CAISO's resource adequacy rules and tools remain relevant and guide the procurement of capacity that can reliably and sustainably support the rapidly evolving needs of the grid all hours of the year.
-This comprehensive review has identified important and non-trivial the need for several significant modifications to the CAISO's RA tariff provisions that affect System, Local, and Flexible RA needs, obligations, and requirements.
+Since October 2018, the California Independent System Operator Corporation (CAISO) has been reviewing the CAISO's Resource Adequacy (RA) tariff provisions comprehensively through the RA Enhancements stakeholder initiative.
+The objective of this on-going effort is to ensure the CAISO's resource adequacy rules and tools remain relevant and guide the procurement of capacity that can reliably and sustainably support the rapidly evolving needs of the grid all hours of the year.
+This comprehensive review has identified the need for several significant modifications to the CAISO's RA tariff provisions that affect System, Local, and Flexible RA needs, obligations, and requirements.

 Throughout this initiative, the CAISO has highlighted key RA program features and elements that should change or be refined given the evolving needs of grid.
-For some time, the CAISO has raised the specter of emerging reliability challenges.
-The load-shed events of August 2020 illuminated and highlighted these challenges and support the CAISO's on-going comprehensive review of the resource adequacy program.
+The load-shed events of August 2020 illuminated these challenges and support the CAISO's on-going comprehensive review of the resource adequacy program.
 To this end, the CAISO believes the set of elements in this initiative will help address these growing challenges and close important gaps in the existing RA program, and, once implemented, will help ensure a more stable and reliable transition to a decarbonized grid.

-This document parses keyfinal proposal includes phase 1 elements of the resource adequacy enhancements initiative into a draft final proposal phase 1 and a sixth revised straw proposal.
-The draft final proposal represents those key elements that are close to final in the policy development phase, and will be concluded in a final proposal that is finalized and scheduled for release in February and Board approval in March 2021.
-The draft final proposal includes certain refinements to the existing planned outage process, RA import provisions, a minimum state of charge requirement for storage resources, and local backstop procurement authority.
-The sixth revised straw proposal includes for local energy sufficiency.
-Other RA enhancements elements that require additional vetting, including proposals on unforced capacity (UCAP) evaluations, minimum system RA requirements, system RA showings and sufficiency testing, must offer obligations, RA import provisions, local RA under a UCAP construct, and other backstop capacity procurement provisions.
-These elements will be taken to the Board partlyare not included in Maythis final proposal and alsowill be advanced in September 2021 future iterations.
+This final proposal includes phase 1 elements of the resource adequacy enhancements initiative.
+The final proposal represents those key elements that are finalized and scheduled for Board approval in March 2021.
+The final proposal includes refinements to the existing planned outage process, a minimum state of charge requirement for storage resources, and backstop procurement authority for local energy sufficiency.
+Other RA enhancements elements require additional vetting, including proposals on unforced capacity (UCAP) evaluations, minimum system RA requirements, system RA showings and sufficiency testing, must offer obligations, RA import provisions, local RA under a UCAP construct, and other backstop capacity procurement provisions.
+These elements are not included in this final proposal and will be advanced in future iterations.

-Draft-Final Proposal- Phase 1
+Final Proposal- Phase 1